DarinelEscobar/fit_log/README.md

 - Statistics and profile sections are placeholders for future updates.
 - Data is stored in the application documents directory as `.xlsx` files, making it simple to export or edit externally.
+- When exporting from the Data screen a ZIP file is also copied to your Downloads directory for easy access.